IAMOkothOnyango/alx-low_level_programming/0x09-static_libraries/README.md

-# C - Static libraries
+# Static Libraries // C Programming

 This project delves into static libraries - the definition and applications.
 I ventured to create and using them with `ar`, `ranlib`, and `nm` command bases.